 1/4 each, Red and Green bell pepper, chopped

-1 Spring of thyme or 1 tsp dried
+1 Sprig of thyme or 1 tsp dried

 1 Tbsp Tomato ketchup